 - No deadlines (deadlines do not affect the number of points the learners get).

 - Halved - the number of points that is possible to receive will be halved after the date of the deadline.

-General grading policy – it's possible to take into consideration the amount of attempts a person made at completing the assignment.
+General grading policy — it's possible to take into consideration the amount of attempts a person made at completing the assignment.
 The number of points will decrease (get discounted) with every wrong answer.
 If you are using this option, it would be wise to let your learners know about that in advance.
-We generally do not advise to use points discounting in MOOCs.
+We generally do not advise using points discounting in MOOCs.

-If you did not specify the deadlines the course, it is considered to be self-paced by default.
+If you did not specify the deadlines of the course, it is considered to be self-paced by default.
 We generally recommend making your MOOCs self-paced, unless there is a particular reason for a deadline.

 Go to Edit course syllabus to edit dates and deadlines settings: